Analysis | Rep. Louie Gohmert has set the new (low) bar for downplaying the Jan. 6 riot

 When you’re out at the bars tonight, feel free to play this game with your friends.

-The most important part of Gohmert’s comments was the contextualization: There have been things worse.
-The entire, stated point is to downplay what occurred Jan.
-6. That he has to include the “without guns” qualifier to tacitly acknowledge that plenty of those who broke into the Capitol did a lot of bodily and physical damage reinforces that point.
+The most important part of Gohmert’s comments was the contextualization: There have been worse things.
+The entire stated point is to downplay what occurred Jan.
+6. That he has to include the “without guns” qualifier to tacitly acknowledge that plenty of those who broke into the Capitol did a lot of bodily and material damage reinforces that point.
 Gohmert wants us to think this was all no big deal.

 Why?
 It’s clearly in part because of how closely the events of Jan.
-6 are tied to former president Donald Trump and the theoretical political damage that might follow from having the head of your party foment an insurrection.
-By casting the riot as an at-times overenthusiastic group of patriots, the entire thing is scrubbed of its most problematic elements.
+6 are tied to President Donald Trump and the political harm that might follow from having the head of your party foment an insurrection.
+By casting the rioters as an at-times overenthusiastic group of patriots, the entire thing is scrubbed of its most problematic elements.

 For Gohmert, though, there’s a more immediate concern.
-In the weeks before the riot, he’d been an active and vocal supporter of Trump’s false claims about the election being stolen.
-Gohmert elevated even the most ludicrous theories about the election being stolen, such as the utterly ridiculous idea that vote totals had been funneled through Germany and then manipulated for some reason.
+In the weeks before the riot, he was an active and vocal supporter of Trump’s false claims about the election being stolen.
+Gohmert elevated even the most ludicrous theories, such as the utterly ridiculous idea that vote totals had been funneled through Germany and then manipulated for some reason.
 Gohmert was there for that whole period, clapping along to every beat.

-Gohmert also filed a last-minute lawsuit aimed at somehow forcing then-Vice President Mike Pence to block the finalization of Joe Biden’s victory.
+He also filed a last-minute lawsuit aimed at somehow forcing Vice President Mike Pence to block the finalization of Joe Biden’s victory.
 When a federal judge rejected the idea for a thousand obvious reasons, Gohmert was incensed.

 He appeared on Newsmax to discuss the ruling.

-“Bottom line is, the court is saying, ‘We’re not going to touch this.
-You have no remedy,’ " he said — “basically, in effect, the ruling would be that you got to go the streets and be as violent as antifa and BLM.”
+“Bottom line is, the court is saying: ‘We’re not going to touch this.
+You have no remedy,’" he said — “basically, in effect, the ruling would be that you got to go the streets and be as violent as antifa and BLM.”

 The “violent as antifa and BLM” line is a reference to right-wing rhetoric that often casts the Black Lives Matter movement as inherently violent and that identifies antifa — a loose-knit group of activists that opposes what it views as fascist actors — as a near-existential threat to the country.
 Both BLM and antifa were elevated by Trump and other Republicans as the 2020 election approached for having prompted violent riots across the United States, though later research made clear that such violence was the exception, not the norm.